Lifestyle

 According to the College of Veterinary Medicine at the University of Illinois, about 20 to 40% of dogs suffer from some form of anxiety

-Separation is a different type of anxiety, however.
-This is characterized by how your dog acts surrounding their owner's departure.
+Separation anxiety is a different type of anxiety, however.
+This is characterized by how your dog acts surrounding their pet parent's departure.
 This specific type of anxiety doesn’t have a timeline and can impact different dogs in unique ways.
 This is "characterized by a dog being anxious when they are left alone, even for short periods of time," says Dr. Venkat.

 Which dogs are at risk for separation anxiety?